prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 ### Class: `WindowFactory`

-This is the class that's very similar to a `CLASSEX` manager for Win32.
+This is the class that's a `WNDCLASSEX` registration manager for Win32.
 It registers a class, and manages its lifetime, and creates Windows of a particular class.

-It also provides all the convenience methods to be able to create classes as `NativeWindow`, or as any other derivative of `NativeWindow`, and provides attachment, and connection implementations.
+It also provides all the convenience methods to be able to create classes as `NativeWindow`, or as any other derivative of `WindowCore`, and provides attachment, and connection implementations.
+It also has generic methods that are able to project the created class to any C# type that derives from `WindowCore`.

 Take a look at the source code of the several static methods to see what it does.
 Naturally, you also provide any `CS` styles while creating a new factory, which for all practical purposes can be thought of as a Win32 equivalent of class registration.

 ### Class `WindowCore`

 Now this is the class where all the magic happens.
 It provides the real connection by attaching your handle and connecting your `WindowProc` to the class instances.
-If you look at `ATL` code, this is done using a concept called `thunking` and its done in assembly which may seem like dark magic.
-However, `WinApi` does it very transparently, and with no performance impact.
+If you look at the internals of `ATL` code, this is done using a concept called `thunking` and its done in assembly which may seem like dark magic.
+However, `WinApi` does this very transparently, and with no performance impact.

-It does this with the help of `WindowFactory`, and swapping out its procedure during the creation of the window (more precisely `WM_NCCREATE`.
+It does this with the help of `WindowFactory`, and swapping out its procedure during the creation of the window (more precisely during the `WM_NCCREATE` message).

-Once it provides the connections, the `OnMessage` instance method can be used directly from C# to use the messages.
+Once it provides the connections, the `OnMessage` instance method can be used directly from C# to process the messages.

 ### Class `EventedWindowCore`

 `WindowCore` is still a super light weight class that does no message processing.
-Its still almost entirely native processing.
 Its stays completely out of the way, except for being able to control your message loop.
 But the keyword is `being able`.
 It doesn't not by default process any message by itself.
-Its simple passes it down to it default procedure.
+Its simply passes it down to it default procedure.
 This is the lightest class that's fully functional.

-Then comes the `EventedWindowCore` - this class decodes all the window messages, and breaks it down to its components, and process them to the relatives class methods.
+Then comes the `EventedWindowCore` - this class decodes all the window messages, and breaks it down to its components, and passes them down to the relatives class instance's event methods.

 For example